 The hybrid operating room also is used for surgical ablations, including the Mini-Maze procedure, which are performed when radio frequency catheter ablation procedures are ineffective in patients with arrhythmias such as atrial fibrillation or ventricular tachycardia.

 Surgical ablations are often performed as an invasive open heart procedure, but UC San Diego's hybrid operating room allows us to use a minimally invasive approach.
 Through small incisions and fiber optic visualization ports, we can perform ablations manually or with the da Vinci robotic system.
-This approach has a high success rate (usually higher than 95 percent), but most important, reduces discomfort, complications and length of hospitalization in most cases.
+This approach has a high success rate (usually higher than 95 percent), but most importantly, reduces discomfort, complications and length of hospitalization in most cases.